threefoldtech/home/wiki/v3specs/v3_alpha5.md

 ## TF Farm management v1.2.0

+### Adjust farm management for the latest TFChain upgrade

 Project: https://github.com/threefoldtech/wallet-next/projects/5

 On the last sprint, alpha-4 we released farm management V1.0 and V1.1 which allows farmers to migrate their farms from V2 to V3 through the TF Connect application.